vy-labs/amazon-cloudformation-dse/singledc/README.md

 ```
 Tip: if you're changing the template and creating/destroying the instance you may need to delete the key's entry from *~/.ssh/known_hosts*

-## Working with a Cluster

-You can get a list of existing stacks by running the command:

-    aws cloudformation list-stacks

-Log information is viewable by running the command:

-    aws cloudformation describe-stack-events --stack-name myteststack

-This command will give a list of resources in the stack:

-    aws cloudformation list-stack-resources --stack-name myteststack

-## Deleting a Cluster

-This command will delete the stack and the cluster contained in it:

-    aws cloudformation delete-stack --stack-name myteststack